nerzhul250/nerzhul250/README.md

 - 👋 Hi, I’m @nerzhul250.
 - 👀 I’m interested in blockchain and AI.
-- 🌱 I’m currently learning about DeFi, solidity and the ethereum ecosystem.
+- 🌱 I’m currently learning about GPT and AI.
-- 💞️ I’m looking to collaborate on dapp design and development.
+- 💞️ I’m looking to collaborate on AI and agents development